Meta Price Down 19.5% This Week (MTA)

 Buying and Selling Meta

-It is usually not possible to buy alternative cryptocurrencies such as Meta directly using US dollars.
-Investors seeking to acquire Meta should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Meta using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Meta directly using US dollars.
+Investors seeking to trade Meta should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Meta using one of the aforementioned exchanges.

 Receive News & Updates for Meta Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Meta and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.